 Program Administrators have the flexibility to shift budgets between Programs in response to changing market conditions, new information or insights into Program Cost- Effectiveness and/or other factors in order to better enable achievement of Cost- Effective energy savings, better serve Customers (including Low Income Customers and income qualified Customers) and/or address other approved Portfolio objectives.
 Such flexibility shall be constrained by any limitations imposed by law (e.g., minimum spending requirements for income qualified, public buildings and/or any other target Customer groups) or the ICC in orders approving the Program Administrators’ Plans and any settlement agreements.
 The flexibility should not be interpreted as permitting changes to approved energy savings and/or other goals of the ICC-approved Plans.

 Any Program Administrator-initiated proposed budget shift of fifty percent (50%) for Programs with budgets under $5 million or twenty percent (20%) for Programs with budgets over $5 million shall be brought to the SAG when practicable, but no later than the next quarterly SAG meeting.
-It shall also be reported to the Commission in the quarterly reports.
+It shall also be reported to the Commission in the quarterly template reports or semi-annual narrative reports.
 To the extent practicable to Program Administrators, these Program changes and/or budget shifts shall be presented to the SAG before implementation.

 Such changes and/or budget shifts could include reallocation of funds within existing Programs and discontinuing or adding new Programs.
 Program Administrators are encouraged to bring Program design or budget shift proposals to SAG prior to implementation, notwithstanding the fifty percent (50%) threshold for Programs with budgets under $5 million or twenty percent (20%) threshold for Programs with budgets over $5 million.
 This policy relates to specific and intentional planning decisions to shift Program budgets, and does not include any naturally occurring over or underspending that is a result of unexpectedly low or high Customer participation.
 At the time any proposed budget shifts are brought to the SAG for discussion, Stakeholders shall have the opportunity and make best efforts to raise any concerns related to the Program Administrator’s ability to meet the Commission-approved savings goals (either gas or electric) with the proposed budget shift, in a timely manner.